Start Page Widgets

-The Dashboard is designed to give you full control of your digital life in one centralized space.
+The Start Page is designed to give you full control of your digital life in one centralized space.
 Its flexibility allows you to create a unique dashboard personalized just for you.
-Continue reading to learn how to customize the Dashboard and what kind of widgets you can add there.
+Continue reading to learn how to customize the Start Page with Widgets.

 Widgets